 On balance, the fact that Public doesn’t offer this service is probably a good thing for beginners.
 It can be easy to get in over your head when you’re just starting out and have much to learn.
 And margin loans usually only steepen the learning curve while increasing your risk.

 While Public touts its no-margin policy like it’s a good thing, it will absolutely turn off many investors who, rightly or wrongly, believe that they can safely handle the temptation of a loan.
 That said, beginners should not see this as a deterrent and may well view it as Public’s demonstrated commitment to helping them learn how to invest in a safe way.

 You’ll already have created your account before you realize that you weren’t even asked for the account type.
 That’s because Public offers only the most straightforward option here: an individual taxable account.
 That’s probably not a dealbreaker for the kind of people Public is looking to attract, but many others won’t find it to their liking and may eventually go elsewhere.

 With its focus on education in an easy-to-use app, Public offers a solid package to beginners in the investing game:

 - The educational and social elements will help newer investors engage with investing and offer them a reason to come back to the app even if they aren’t trading.

 - Beginning investors should appreciate no account minimum, fractional shares and more.

-- However, investors needing anything beyond the basic account types or security types won’t find what they’re looking for here.
+- However, investors needing anything beyond the basic account types or stocks, ETFs or cryptocurrency won’t find what they’re looking for here.

 Investors looking for brokers with strong educational offerings should check out Fidelity, Charles Schwab and Merrill Edge.
 Those needing more types of accounts could choose almost any other broker, though some of the larger players such as E-Trade will provide a wider selection.